jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Conflict is the gadfly of thought.
-It stirs us to observation and memory.
-It instigates to invention.
-It shocks us out of sheeplike passivity, and sets us at noting and contriving.
+We never live; we are always in the expectation of living.
-- John Dewey
+- Voltaire

-Updated on: [9/30/2023]
+Updated on: [10/1/2023]
 <!-- #quoteEnd -->
 </pre>